stat545ubc-2022/Mini_Data_Analysis_ChenruZhao/README.md

 **Student Name:** Chenru Zhao
 **Student No:** 94690807

-## This README file contains how to run my files and what files are included in this repo
+## This README file contains description of this project, how to run my files and what files are included in this repo

+### Description
+This Mini Data Anaylysis is a mini data analysis on vancouver_trees dataset.

 ### How to compile and run my files?
 1. Please open the mini-project-1.Rmd/mini-project-2.Rmd file in RStudio.